Rear mid-engine, rear-wheel-drive layout

 In automotive design, an RMR, or rear mid-engine, rear-wheel-drive layout is one in which the rear wheels are driven by an engine placed with its center of gravity in front of the rear axle, and thus right behind the passenger compartment.
-Nowadays more frequently called 'RMR', to acknowledge that certain sporty or performance focused front-engined cars are also "mid-engined", by having the main engine mass behind the front axle, RMR layout cars were previously (until ca. the 1990) just called MR, or mid-engine, rear-wheel-drive layout), because the nuance between distinctly front-engined vs. front mid-engined cars often remained undiscussed.
+Nowadays, such cars are more frequently called 'RMR', to acknowledge that certain sporty or performance-focused front-engine cars are also referred to as "mid-engine", the main engine mass being located behind the front axle.
+Until the early 1990s, RMR-layout cars were just called MR, or mid-engine, rear-wheel-drive layout), because the nuance between distinctly front-engined vs. front mid-engined cars often remained rather vague.

 In contrast to the fully rear-engine, rear-wheel-drive layout, the center of mass of the engine is in front of the rear axle.
 This layout is typically chosen for its favorable weight distribution.
 Placing the car's heaviest component within the wheelbase minimizes its rotational inertia around the vertical axis, facilitating turn-in or yaw angle.
-Also, a near 50/50% weight distribution, with a slight rear weight bias, gives a very favorable balance, with plenty of weight on the driven rear axle under acceleration, while distributing the weight fairly evenly under braking, thereby making optimal use of all four wheels to decelerate the car rapidly as well.
+Also, a near 50/50% weight distribution, with a slight rear weight bias, gives a very favorable balance, with significant weight being placed on the driven rear axle under acceleration, while distributing the weight fairly evenly under braking.
+This arrangement promotes optimal use of all four wheels to decelerate the car rapidly as well.